doilonar/slowloris/README.md

 Socket attack in C.

-With this you can create as many sockets on any ports you wants.
+With this you can create as many sockets on any ports you want.

 # Compile